clustercoder/phishsim-plus/README.md

 This project is built for educational and cybersecurity awareness purposes.
 It consists of two main components:

 1. **Phishing Page Generator** — Automatically clones the frontend of a website to simulate a phishing page with a dummy backend.
-2. **Spot-the-Difference Game** *(WIP)* — A gamified interface where users try to detect visual and behavioral differences between real and phishing websites.
+2. **Spot-the-Difference Game** — A gamified interface where users try to detect visual and behavioral differences between real and phishing websites.

 > ❗ This tool is strictly for **educational, ethical, and awareness training** use.
 Do **not** use it for any illegal or malicious activities.